 Seven other Bands of America Championships will take place in Texas this fall.
 Events include the South Texas Regional at Veterans Memorial Stadium in McAllen, the Austin Regional Championship at Kelly Reeves Athletic Complex, the West Houston Regional at Legacy Stadium in Katy, the West Texas Regional at Grande Communications Stadium in Midland, the Dallas/Ft.
 Worth Regional at Pennington Field in Bedford, the Waco Regional at Waco ISD Stadium, and the San Antonio Super Regional at the Alamodome.

-The BOA season concludes with the Bands of America Grand National Championships, presented by Yamaha and the U.S. Marines, in Indianapolis Nov 11-13.
+The BOA season concludes with the Bands of America Grand National Championships, presented by Yamaha and the U.S. Marines, in Indianapolis Nov.
+11-13.

 Music for All, a non-profit 501(c)3 educational organization, has been creating, providing, and expanding positively life-changing experiences through music for all for school music ensembles, students, and teachers since 1975.